 - Supports TNR wand (touch and race), a remote that configures your VTX settings without touching the transmitter (purchase separately)

 - SMA pigtail is connected with U.FL connector

-Another high end VTX that can match the features of Unify Pro would be the ImmersionRC Tramp HV.
-The Tramp VTX is a great alternative to the TBS Unify Pro at only $40.
+Another high end VTX that can match the features on the Unify Pro would be the ImmersionRC Tramp HV.
+The Tramp VTX is a great alternative and it’s $10 cheaper than the TBS Unify Pro HV.